 What you can do in the meantime

-Your doctor is likely to conduct a physical exam and to ask questions about your symptoms, UV exposure and sunburn history.
+Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 Sunburn treatment doesn't heal your skin or prevent damage to your skin, but it can reduce pain, swelling and discomfort.
-If at-home care doesn't help or your sunburn is very severe, your doctor can prescribe medication.
+If at-home care doesn't help or your sunburn is very severe, your doctor can prescribe medications.
 These include:

-- Apply cold compresses — such as a towel dampened with cool tap water — to the affected skin.
+- Cool the skin.
+Apply to the affected skin a cool compress — such as a towel dampened with cool tap water.
 Or take a cool bath or shower.